Dominic Thopia

 Dominic Thopia (Dominik Topia; c.
-1300s – 1382), also known as Domenico or Domenic was an Albanian nobleman and member of the Thopia family.
+1300s – 1382), also known as Domenico or Domenic, was an Albanian nobleman and member of the Thopia family.
 He served as the court Chaplain and advisor of the King of Naples (1336) and became a Roman Catholic prelate, serving as the Bishop of Korčula and Bishop of Ston (1350–1368) and Archbishop of Zadar (1368–1376).
 He was then Bishop of Bosnia (1376–1382) until his death.

 Early life and education

 Dominic was born into the Thopia family, an Albanian noble family, in the early 1300s in the Kingdom of Albania, in Durrës.
 The family had converted from Eastern Orthodoxy to Roman Catholicism.
 His father may have been Tanusio Thopia, while his mother is unknown.
 He was the uncle of Karl Thopia through his brother.

 Dominic was educated in Italy where he dedicated himself to religious life, joining the Dominican Order, which had been active in Durrës since 1278.
-Enrolled from a young age, he distinguished himself for his doctrine and for many virtuous deeds.
-His commitment to the order led him to become court chaplain and advisor to King Robert of Naples on June 12, 1336, where he played a key role in religious and political matters.
+He enrolled in the order at a young age.
+The historian Carlo Bianchi wrote that Dominic's "learning" and "virtuous deeds" led to his initial elevation to the Bishopric of Korčula.
+His commitment to the order led him to become court chaplain and advisor to King Robert of Naples on June 12, 1336.